QR-based Parallel Set-Valued Approximation with Rational Functions: Experiments

 \subsubsection{Numerical results}

-In this subsection we present the numerical performance of QR-AAA.
 We ran our experiments on an 8 core (16 virtual) AMD Ryzen 7 PRO 5850U x86\_64 CPU and report the timings and convergence behavior of both QR-AAA and SV-AAA.
-Each of the $4$ NLEVP problem $F$ matrices is approximated with the specifics stated.\\ The time (in seconds) needed for the QR approximation of $F$ is denoted by \texttt{t\_QR}, while the time for the set-valued AAA approximations for the $Q$ factor and the $F$ matrix are denoted by \texttt{t\_AAA\_Q} and \texttt{t\_AAA\_F} respectively.
-The timings were averaged over 10 experiments each, except for \texttt{t\_AAA\_F} for the largest instance (at $N=98442$) for problem $4$.\\ We report the values of the absolute timings for \texttt{t\_QR}, \texttt{t\_AAA\_Q}, \texttt{t\_AAA\_F} in the tables in Figure~\ref{fig:tablesQRAAA}.
+Each of the four chosen NLEVP problems comes in various sizes $N$, corresponding to the number of functions to be approximated.\\ The time (in seconds) needed for the QR approximation of $F\in\C^{Z\times N}$ is denoted by \texttt{t\_QR}, while the time for the set-valued AAA approximations for the $Q$ factor and the $F$ matrix are denoted by \texttt{t\_AAA\_Q} and \texttt{t\_AAA\_F} respectively.
+The timings were averaged over 10 experiments each, except for \texttt{t\_AAA\_F} for the largest instance (at $N=98442$) for problem $4$.
+The code for the four NLEVP QR-AAA experiments can be found in \cite{PQRAAAGit}.\\ We report the values of the absolute timings for \texttt{t\_QR}, \texttt{t\_AAA\_Q}, \texttt{t\_AAA\_F} in the tables in Figure~\ref{fig:tablesQRAAA}.
 When compared to the timings for SV-AAA, the timings for QR-AAA are almost negligible.
 Only at very large scales, basically when a single column of $Q$ no longer fits in cache, do we even register any cost for the QR decomposition at all.
 The only exception to this is problem $4$.
 We clearly see that \texttt{t\_AAA\_Q} does not increase with increasing $N$, in fact, it often \emph{decreases}.
-From the convergence plots in figures~\ref{fig:errQRAAAPart1} and~\ref{fig:errQRAAAPart2}, we see why this is; the timings for the set-valued part of QR-AAA depend on the degree of approximation $m$, and the rank of $Q$, but not on $N$.
-The time \texttt{t\_QR} however does increase linearly with $N$, as expected, but since the QR factorization is fundamentally less computationally expensive as the SVD of the large Loewner matrices arising in the direct application of SV-AAA on $F$, we have that $\texttt{t\_QR}\ll\texttt{t\_AAA\_F}$.\\ Finally, we can also see from figures~\ref{fig:errQRAAAPart1} and~\ref{fig:errQRAAAPart2} that the SV-AAA approximation and the QR-AAA approximation are essentially identical.
-This backs up Theorem~\ref{thm:relNorm} and~\ref{thm:totalApprox} numerically, and shows that QR-AAA is equivalent to SV-AAA, only much faster.
+From the convergence plots in Figures~\ref{fig:errQRAAAPart1} and~\ref{fig:errQRAAAPart2}, we see why this is; the timings for the set-valued part of QR-AAA depend on the degree of approximation $m$, and the rank of $Q$, but not on $N$.
+The time \texttt{t\_QR} however does increase linearly with $N$, as expected, but since the QR factorization is fundamentally less computationally expensive than the SVD of the large Loewner matrices arising in the direct application of SV-AAA on $F$, we have that $\texttt{t\_QR}\ll\texttt{t\_AAA\_F}$.\\ Finally, we can also see from Figures~\ref{fig:errQRAAAPart1} and~\ref{fig:errQRAAAPart2} that the SV-AAA approximation and the QR-AAA approximation are essentially identical.
+This shows that QR-AAA is essentially equivalent to SV-AAA, only much faster.